Institute-of-Emerging-Careers/quiz-app-2/README.md

 ## Customizations
 You may want to change the fontawesome import link because it is a free link associated with my personal fontawesome account and is only allowed to be used on one website.
 The version currently in use is v5.

+## Server Hardware Requirements
+MySQL requires 0.5Gb of RAM.
+The operating system, such as Ubunut, also uses 1-2Gb of RAM.
+So for smooth operation, the system must have 2Gb of RAM and more.
+1-2 vCPUs are enough.
+With my testing, a `t3.small` instance on AWS EC2 works fine.